It is a campus policy that all resident students select a meal plan for the academic year.

 Behavior in Campus Dining Facilities

-Students engaging in behavior that is disruptive, endangers the safety of the diners or employees, or in other ways violates standing College policies while in any Dining Facility, will be referred to the Coordinator of Student Conduct for disciplinary action.
+Students engaging in behavior that is disruptive, endangers the safety of the diners or employees, or in other ways violates standing College policies while in any Dining Facility, will be referred to the Student Conduct Office for disciplinary action.
 In particular, removing service equipment such as silverware and china from the Dining Commons, food fights, or the throwing of food is not acceptable behavior and will result in serious disciplinary action.

 As per State Health regulations, diners in a food service operation must be suitably dressed to be served.